Using Systemd

 adduser BIFROST_SERVICE --system --no-create-home

-Next, create a local directory to store the chain data of the BIFROST Network.
-The directory contains the node binaries and all block information collected from genesis blocks to the present and additional session keys of the corresponding validator node.
+Next, create a local directory to store the chain data of the Bifrost Network.
+This directory will contain the node binary and all block information collected from the genesis block to the present and additional session keys of the corresponding validator node.

 # Add sudo at the beginning if it doesn't work